graysky/nearby/README.markdown

 mobile browsers to determine a user's location.

-The idea here is for a simple page that determines your location and provides 1-click access to local services (weather, human readable location, yelp, starbucks, etc.) either as a link or a mashup using an API.
+The idea here is for a simple page that determines your location and provides 1-click access to local services (weather, human readable location, yelp, ATMs, starbucks, etc.) either as a link or a mashup using an API.

 References